 The face of marriage is changing.
 More and more committed couples are delaying marriage to jump-start careers or simply juggle the economic impacts of a recession.
 With the stigma once associated with cohabitation a relic of the past, many couples are choosing to live together, committed, yet single.

-But with any relationship, married or otherwise, sometimes things do not work out as planned.
-And when non-married couples who have had children together, jointly purchased homes, shared debt, and made future plans find themselves facing a “divorce,” the process of separating their lives often requires legal intervention.
+But as with any relationship, married or otherwise, sometimes things do not work out as planned.
+When non-married couples who have had children together, purchased homes, shared debt, and made future plans find themselves facing a “divorce,” the process of separating their lives often requires legal intervention.

-For these couples, the first question they ask is: “Are we common law married”?
+For these couples, the first question they should ask is: “Are we common law married”?

 What is a Common Law Marriage in Colorado?

-- Holding themselves out as husband and wife;
+- Holding themselves out as a married couple

 So how do you deal with separation if you are common law married?
-Do just agree to go your separate ways and that is that?
+Do just agree to go your separate ways?

-As with all aspects of family and divorce law, it is not that simple.
+As with a lot of aspects of family and divorce law, it’s not that simple.

-Because””for all intents and purposes””you are legally married even without an official marriage certificate, you will need to follow the same divorce process as a legally married couple.
+Because “for all intents and purposes” you are legally married, even without an official marriage certificate, you will need to follow the same divorce process as a legally married couple.
+Your common law marriage essentially acts as a marriage certificate in the eyes of the court.
 You may still be responsible for spousal maintenance (alimony), child custody, and dividing property.

-As a common law married couple, you have the same rights and privileges as a traditionally married couple””as well as the same responsibilities””as long as you meet the requirements for your union to be considered common law.
+As a common law married couple, you have the same rights and privileges as a traditionally married couple, as well as the same responsibilities.
 In addition to sorting through all of the obligations that you held together as a couple, you also are unable to remarry until the divorce is finalized.